Minium (pigment)

+History

 During the Roman Empire, the term minium could refer either to the pigment made from ground cinnabar or to the less expensive red lead.
 The name came from the river Minius in Iberia (now forming part of the Spanish-Portuguese border and known as Miño or Minho), located near the main Roman cinnabar mines.
 Pliny the Elder referred to it as flammeus, or flame color.
 The minium of red lead was easy to make and less expensive than the pigment made from the mineral cinnabar, and it was bright and cheerful, so it became the most commonly used bright red in Medieval painting despite being poisonous, and sometimes turning black in impure air.
 The use of red lead phased out with the introduction of vermilion from the 11th century.